 We cannot pour from an empty cup.
 The pandemic has been emptying my cup faster than I can fill it back up.
 If you’re anything like me, taking care of yourself is not always easy.
 I find that scheduling in time to practice self care makes me more likely to actually do it.

 P.S.
 Self care doesn’t have to be some extravagant event!
 I personally like to lay in bed and watch Schitt’s Creek.

 2. Make a plan.

 I thrive on structure and schedules, and the holidays tend throw a wrench in my routine.
 It may be helpful to make a plan beforehand (either with your therapist, dietitian, or other supports) on how to be flexible while still taking care of yourself.
 Remember, it doesn’t have to be perfect!

 It wouldn’t be a Thanksgiving without someone bringing up their new diet.
 No, I do not want to hear about your Keto diet or juice cleanse #SorryNotSorry.

-Even if you aren’t seeing your family in-person this year, you can still set boundaries around the diet talk.
+Even if you aren’t seeing your family in-person, you can still set boundaries around the diet talk.
 Whether that involves asking your loved ones to change the subject, removing yourself from the conversation, or muting them on social media, you deserve to put you and your recovery first.

 4. Reach out for support.

-The holidays may be really different this year and that can bring up all sorts of emotions.
+The holidays may be really different from pre-pandemic times and that may bring up all sorts of emotions.
 Whenever you need to vent, need some accountability, distraction, or funny memes, identify who your supports are and actually utilize them!